Welcome to Ledbury & District u3a pages!

 Ledbury & District u3a and Covid

 It was an unprecedented year and Ledbury & District u3a had to change the way it operates dramatically.
-Sadly that has on the whole meant cancellations, though some activities have kept going in altered ways.
-However the vaccines offer us hope for 2021 and once we are all vaccinated and energised we hope that something approaching normal life can start to resume, perhaps in the late Spring.
-Then the u3a we know and love can get us back together and meet the the objectives of the ‘learn, laugh, live’ philosophy
+Sadly that has inevitably meant cancellations, though with our typical ingenuity a fair number of activities have kept going in altered ways.
+Happily the vaccines offer us hope for the rest of 2021 beyond with most of our members already vaccinated twice.
+We are hoping and planning to resume our full range of activities energised anew.
+Indeed our walking groups are out there again - socially distanced of course.
+Then the u3a we know and love can get us back together and meet the objectives of the ‘learn, laugh, live’ philosophy

 What is u3a?

 u3a (The University of the Third Age) provides opportunities for

 - Learning activities

 for people who have 'retired' from full time employment.

 u3a is part of the Third Age Trust (a registered charity) and comprises some 724 locally organised u3a bodies who operate under the guidance of a Central Office in Bromley, Kent.
 To purchase a 60 page illustrated paperback booklet which gives a short history of the U3A Movement click The u3a story.

 Membership of Ledbury & District u3a, and Benefits